African Fat-Tailed Gecko Care Page

 Do not use distilled or softened water!
 Tap, spring, and even filtered water (assuming that it’s safe for humans to drink) contains minerals vital to your gecko’s health.
 You can dechlorinate tap water with a conditioner like ReptiSafe.

-Keep your gecko's water dish clean at all times, and scrub it out with veterinary disinfectant once a week.
+Keep your gecko's water dish clean at all times, and scrub it out with reptile-safe disinfectant once a week.

 Taming & Handling